Download macOS app by Sindre Sorhus from the Mac App Store (source code)

-For Windows and Debian download the latest version.
-For macOS with Homebrew the best way is:
+For Windows and Debian download the latest CLI version.

 You can also get it with

 cargo install gifski if you have Rust installed.

 The CLI version must be run from a command line (terminal).

 gifski --fps 10 --width 320 -o anim.gif video.mp4